 What Are React Refs?

-A ref is a special attribute in React that allows you to directly reference an element or component in the DOM.
+In React, ref stands for reference. ref is a special attribute in React that allows you to directly reference an element or component in the DOM (Document Object Model)

 With refs, you can bypass the typical React data flow and directly manipulate elements.